mciaravino/PicoMicroRos/README.md

 ---
 ## 5. Clone the Project Repository

-Create a new directory and clone both the Pico SDK and the project repository:
+Create a new directory and clone the project repository:

 ```bash
 mkdir -p ~/micro_ros_ws/src